TheApeMachine/amsh/ai/boogie/README.md

 # Boogie 🎯

-> Boogie is a domain-specific language designed for LLM agents to interact with systems in a highly flexible and dynamic way.
-It combines structured programming with autonomous decision-making, enabling agents to design their own workflows and processes on-the-fly.
+Boogie is a domain-specific language designed for LLM agents to interact with systems in a highly flexible and dynamic way.
+It combines structured programming with autonomous decision-making, enabling agents to design their own workflows and processes on-the-fly, without the need for many huge and complex schemas.

+> This is in response to having tried the structured response approach using JSON schemas, but it turns out that the models will just start ignoring a lot of the options, because they cannot manage the complexity.
+> Using Boogie, we combine the benefits of structured responses, with the flexibility of "building blocks" that can be reused and composed in a limitless way.

 ## Formal Language Definition 📝